Cluster Single Sign-on (SSO) using JSON web tokens (JWTs)

 SET CLUSTER SETTING server.jwt_authentication.issuers = 'https://accounts.google.com';

-3. Set server.jwt_authentication.audience to the ID of your cluster as specified by the IdP, or a JSON array of such names.
+The ID of your cluster as specified by the IdP, or a JSON array of such names.
 This must match server.oidc_authentication.client_id; refer to Single Sign-on (SSO) for DB Console.

 Warning:

 Many third-party token issuers, including GCP and Azure, will by default create tokens with a generic default audience.
-It is recommended to limit the scope of access tokens as much as possible, so if possible, we recommend issuing tokens with only the required audience value corresponding to the audience configured on the cluster.
+It is best practice to limit the scope of access tokens as much as possible, so if possible, we recommend issuing tokens with only the required audience value corresponding to the audience configured on the cluster.

 By extension, if your provider allows you to specify scopes or permissions on the token, you should specify these as restrictively as possible, while still allowing for the functions intended for the service account or user.